easton36/redundant-crypto-price-management/README.md

 - Mean last 24 hours of valid prices
 - Calculate percentage of deviation of the newest price compared to the last 24 hour mean
 - Invalidate price if devation is greater than X

+## Price logging
+The default method for logging prices will be JSON files.
+I will add support for other cold databases like MongoDB and PostgresSQL (or another SQL flavor)